Title Transfer Conveyancing

 Get in touch with us for any questions and to receive a free quotation.

-Formerly Easy Online Conveyancing, Title Transfer Conveyancing is a locally owned and operated company that is based in Melbourne and only practices conveyancing in Victoria Australia.
+Title Transfer is a locally owned and operated company that is based in Melbourne and only practices conveyancing in Victoria Australia.
 This means that we can focus on, and specialize in, the Victorian conveyancing system.

 We have simplified the online conveyancing process by streamlining all of our documents and making them easy to read and easy to complete.
 We have also eliminated the need for printing and scanning with our digital documents, so you can complete your entire conveyance on your computer or mobile device.